ubirch/ubirch-protocol-sim/micropython/README.md

-# Micropython Example(w/ SIM)
+# Micropython Example (w/ SIM)

-Works on a Pycom GPy module.
+Works on a Pycom GPy module (requires at least firmware version 1.19+).

 The code needs a file `config.json` (not committed) that looks like this: